 In the meantime, we'll be talking about it.

-A new religion that'll bring you to your knees.
+Well, all right, once again, here is Graham Hancock, a new religion that'll bring you to your knees.

 You know, I think we've already got enough religions, and I think one of the things there might be worried about, Graham, is that we would get exactly that.

-Well, for me it's very clear in the ancient Egyptian religion and how this evolved into another religion around about the time of Christ that was generally known by the term Gnosticism.
+Well, for me, it's very clear in the ancient Egyptian religion and how this evolved into another religion around about the time of Christ that was generally known by the term Gnosticism.

 And Gnosticism means knowledge.